Nihir2904/DailyDoseOfDadJokes/README.md

 To run the project, simply run the `your-dad-joked-once.ipynb` file in the root directory.
 This will preprocess the data, perform clustering and topic modeling, and generate visualizations.

+or simply click on this link and give the notebook a run: https://www.kaggle.com/code/nihirshah/your-dad-joked-once upvote if you believe in god and upvote if you don't.

 ## Results

 The KMeans algorithm was able to cluster the jokes into 5 different clusters of different atributes and features.